Coming of Age in Samoa: Social influences and reactions

 As Boas and Mead expected, this book upset many Westerners when it first appeared in 1928.
 Many American readers felt shocked by her observation that young Samoan women deferred marriage for many years while enjoying casual sex before eventually choosing a husband.
 As a landmark study regarding sexual mores, the book was highly controversial and frequently came under attack on ideological grounds.
 For example, the National Catholic Register argued that Mead’s findings were merely a projection of her own sexual beliefs and reflected her desire to eliminate restrictions on her own sexuality.
 The conservative Intercollegiate Studies Institute listed Coming of Age in Samoa as #1 on its list of the "50 Worst Books of the Twentieth Century".
-The book was also included among the "10 books that Screwed up the World".
+The book was also included among the "10 Books That Screwed Up the World", listed in the book of this title by Benjamin Wiker.

 Critique of Mead's methodology and conclusions

-Although Coming of Age received significant interest and praise from the academic community, Mead's research methodology also came in for criticism from several reviewers and fellow anthropologists.
+Although Coming of Age received significant interest and praise from the academic community, Mead's research methodology also came under criticism from several reviewers and fellow anthropologists.
 Mead was criticized for not separating her personal speculation and opinions from her ethnographic description of Samoan life and for making sweeping generalizations based on a relatively short period of study.

 For example, Nels Anderson wrote about the book: "If it is science, the book is somewhat of a disappointment.
 It lacks a documental base.
 It is given too much to interpretation instead of description.
 Dr. Mead forgets too often that that she is an anthropologist and gets her own personality involved with her materials."

 Shortly after Mead’s death, Derek Freeman published a book, Margaret Mead and Samoa, that claimed Mead failed to apply the scientific method and that her assertions were unsupported.
 This criticism is dealt with in detail in the section below.